-My own and many other advertisers’ rule of thumb is to achieve at least 1% click-through rate on Desktop News Feed or Mobile News Feed.
+As a rule of thumb aim to achieve at least 1% click-through rate on Desktop News Feed or Mobile News Feed.

-If you’re getting a very high click-through rate on your ads, then your offer, audience and ad design, work well.
-If you see that you’re not getting at least a 1% click-through rate, you will want to test other products or audiences.
+If you’re getting a very high click-through rate, then your offer, audience and ad design, work well.
+If you see that you’re not getting, at minimum, 1% click-through rate, you will want to continuing testing.
+For example, other products or audiences.

-Also, see how many clicks you are receiving and what is the cost per click for different ads and audiences – that will help you plan your future advertising campaigns.
+Also, see how many clicks you are receiving and what is the cost per click for different ads and audiences.
+This will help you plan your future advertising campaigns.

-Finally, check your ad campaigns by different breakdowns:
+Finally, check your Facebook ad campaigns by different breakdowns:

-With Breakdown, you can very quickly analyse your results by different countries, age, gender and placement, and identify any hidden gems that are working much better than the rest.
+With Breakdown, you can very quickly analyse your results by various segments.
+For example, different countries, age, gender and placement, and identify any hidden gems that work well.